open-data-fabric/open-data-fabric/rfcs/011-push-ingest-sources.md

 Multiple push sources can be active simultaneously per one dataset for cases where multiple actors are writing to the same dataset simultaneously in slightly varying formats.

 Push and polling sources are mutually exclusive.
-However it must be possible to switch dataset from "push" to "pull" ingest and vice versa - thus we also introduce `DisablePollingSource` event that allows to turn off the polling source before swithcing to push model.
+However, it must be possible to switch dataset from "push" to "pull" ingest and vice versa - thus we also introduce `DisablePollingSource` event that allows to turn off the polling source before switching to push model.

 The state of push sources can be stored in existing `sourceState` section of `AddData` event.